mpicbg-scicomp/gearshifft/README.md

 - CUDA FFT library cuFFT or clFFT for OpenCL
 - FFTW
 - boost version 1.56+
+  - should be compiled with same compiler version or ...
+  - ... enable compiler definition `-D_GLIBCXX_USE_CXX11_ABI=0` in ./CMakeLists.txt

 ## Tested on ...
 - gcc 5.3.0